prefix-dev/pixi/docs/cli.md

 ##### Options

-- `--manifest-path`: the path to `pixi.toml`, by default it searches for one in the parent directories.
+- `--manifest-path <MANIFEST_PATH>`: the path to `pixi.toml`, by default it searches for one in the parent directories.
 - `--frozen`: install the environment as defined in the lockfile.
 Without checking the status of the lockfile.
 - `--locked`: only install if the `pixi.lock` is up-to-date with the `pixi.toml`[^1].
 Conflicts with `--frozen`.